2023 Best Allied Health Professions Associate Degree Schools in Kentucky

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our 2023 rankings named Madisonville Community College the best school in Kentucky for allied health professions students working on their associate degree.
+Our analysis found Madisonville Community College to be the best school for allied health professions students who want to pursue a associate degree in Kentucky.
 Madisonville Community College is a small public school located in the rural area of Madisonville.

 Allied Health majors at Madisonville Community College take out an average of $18,689 in student loans while working on their Associate Degree.